opnfv/armband/docs/release/installation/installation.instruction.rst

 Install Fuel master
 ===================

 #.
-Mount the Danube Fuel ISO file/media as a boot device to the jump host server.
+Mount the Danube Armband Fuel ISO file/media as a boot device to the jump host server.

 #.
 Reboot the jump host to establish the Fuel server.